Glioblastoma and Other Primary Brain Cancers

 Tests

-We conduct a series of comprehensive tests to properly diagnose your brain tumor and develop your customized treatment plan.
+We conduct a series of comprehensive tests to properly diagnose your primary brain tumor and develop a customized treatment plan.
 Most tests can be performed on the same day.

 Neurological Exam

-This exam assesses your hearing (auditory brainstem response, or ABR), balance, strength, coordination, reflexes, vision, swallowing, and ability to think and remember.
+This exam assesses your speech, hearing, balance, strength, sensation, coordination, reflexes, vision, swallowing, and ability to think and remember.

 These tests create images that help detect and diagnose your type of brain tumor.